Smack in the middle of North East Thailand - say hello to Chaiyaphum. Any opportunities there for an English teacher?

 The Lonely Planet guidebook says......?

 Thailand's forgotten backyard.
-Offers a glimpse of days past.
-Rice fields, water buffalos and a village life style prevail.
+Chaiyaphum offers a glimpse of days past, when rice fields, water buffalos and a village life style prevailed.

 In general, what are the pickings like for an EFL teacher?

-There are at least a dozen schools here that regularly employ foreign teachers.
-So, the pickings are good.
+There are at least a dozen schools here that regularly employ foreign teachers so the pickings are good.
+You are probably talking the usual 30-40K salaries though.

 How far from Bangkok or civilization?